raeandstats/stats220/README.md

 * Lepidoptera (Moths and Butterflies).
 My favourite species is the *Artona martini*, commonly known as the "Bamboo moth".
 * Hymenoptera (Bees, Wasps, Sawflies and Ants).
 My favourite species from this family is the *Bombus terrestris*, also known as the humble "Buff-tailed bumblebee".

-If I'm unsure about the species of bug I've caught, I usually use https://inaturalist.nz/ and search the spotted insects in the area.
+If I'm unsure about the species of bug I've caught, I usually use [iNaturalist](<https://inaturalist.nz/>) and search the spotted insects in the area.
-For example, if I've found an insect in Albert Park but I'm not sure what it is - I can easily look up the insects spotted in Albert Park on iNaturalist (https://inaturalist.nz/check_lists/254525-Albert-Park-Check-List?iconic_taxon=47158)
+For example, if I've found an insect in Albert Park but I'm not sure what it is - I can easily look up the insects spotted in [Albert Park](<https://inaturalist.nz/check_lists/254525-Albert-Park-Check-List?iconic_taxon=47158>).

 *Thanks for reading my rambling about bugs*